mlochbaum/BQN/spec/system.md

 ## Random generation

 `•MakeRand` initializes a deterministic pseudorandom number generator with seed value `𝕩`. `•rand`, if it exists, is a globally accessible generator initialized at first use; this initialization should use randomness from an outside source if available.
+These random generators aren't required to be cryptographically secure and should always be treated as insecure.
 A random generator has the following member functions:

 | Name      | Summary
 |-----------|------------------------------
 | `Range`   | A number, or array of shape `𝕨`, selected from `↕𝕩`
 | `Deal`    | A simple random sample of `𝕨⊣𝕩` elements of `↕𝕩`
-| `Subset`  | A sorted SRS of `𝕨` elements of `↕𝕩`
+| `Subset`  | A sorted SRS of `↕𝕩`, with `𝕨` elements if given

 For each of these functions, `𝕩` is a natural number.
 For `Range`, `𝕨` must be a valid shape if given, and for `Deal` and `Subset` it's a natural number less than or equal to `𝕩`.
 All selections are made uniformly at random, that is, each possible result is equally likely.
 A simple random sample (SRS) of `k` elements from list `s` is a list of `k` distinct elements of `s` in any order.
 Both the choice of elements and their ordering must be uniformly random.
 [Recommended algorithms](../implementation/primitive/random.md#simple-random-sample) for SRS selection are variants of a partial Knuth shuffle.

 When `𝕨` isn't given, `Deal`'s result contains all elements of `↕𝕩`, making it a random shuffle of those values, or random permutation.
-In `Subset`, setting `𝕨` to `𝕩` would instead always result in the list `↕𝕩`; because this is not useful, `𝕨` must be provided.
+In `Subset`, a random choice is made uniformly from the `2⋆𝕩` subsets of `↕𝕩`, so that a subset of any length may be returned.

 In `Range`, `𝕩` may be `0`.
 In this case the result consists of floating-point numbers in the unit interval from 0 to 1.
 The numbers should have an overall uniform distribution, but their precision and whether the endpoints 0 and 1 are possible may depend on the implementation.